binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     docker run -it --rm --cgroup-parent=4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24 --name=cgroup-test2 ubuntu root@93cb84d30291:/#

-Now your new container named `cgroup-test2` will have a set of nested cgroups within each of the
+Now your new container named `cgroup-test2` will have a set of nested cgroups within each of the:
 `93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270`
 directories shown here: